spinnaker/spinnaker.github.io/news/editions/edition4.md

 We can configure Spinnaker's Clouddriver with external configuration stores, such as HashiCorp Vault, a secrets management tool, to keep Kubernetes account information secure outside of Spinnaker.
 Consult this guide and its [sequel](https://blog.opsmx.com/spinnaker-externalising-kubeconfig-files-of-kubernetes-accounts/) to learn about externalizing dynamic Kubernetes accounts and kubeconfig files in Vault.

 ## [Spinnaker Operator Demo](https://www.youtube.com/watch?v=VojwvcxZF3k)
-Take a look at the Spinnaker Operator, a Kubernetes operator for Spinnaker that makes it easier to install, deploy, and upgrade any version of Spinnaker using standard Kubernetes application workflows and tools, like kubectl, helm, or kustomize.
+Take a look at the Spinnaker Operator, a Kubernetes operator for Spinnaker that makes it easier to install, deploy, and upgrade any version of Spinnaker using standard Kubernetes application workflows and tools like kubectl, helm, or kustomize.

 ## [Spinnaker idea: reusable run job stages via script runner containers](https://medium.com/@tomas_lin/spinnaker-idea-reusable-run-job-stages-via-script-runner-containers-ff5fd95ec056)
 Combine the deployment ease of the run script stage with the security advantages of a containerized stage by building general runner containers that run mix-and-match script workflows from S3.
 Enjoy the flexibility and security of a container runtime, and reduce time spend building containers.